yoppeh/eeprom-programmer/README.md

 # eeprom-programmer
 An Arduino Nano sketch and schematic for an Atmel 28cx programmer.
+This is part of my [ROL](http://yoppeh.com/2019/04/07/rol-00000000-ready/) project.
 I specifically designed this for an 8kx8 eeprom (AT28C64B-15PU).
 If you're using a different size, you'll have to adjust everything for the extra/fewer address lines, of course.

 The Arduino Nano sketch implements a serial interface to the programmer.
 It accepts one-letter commands:
 - (e)rase - erases the entire chip.